Polar Lattices for Lossy Compression: Simulation Results

-The quantization performance of polar lattices for a Gaussian source with standard deviation $\sigma_s=3$ and target distortion from $0.1$ to $2.5$ is shown in Fig. \ref{fig:RDbound}.
-It reveals that the rate-distortion bound is approached as the dimension of polar lattices increases from $N=2^{10}$ to $N=2^{18}$.
-Particularly, when $N=2^{18}$, the gap to the rate-distortion bound is less than $0.2$ dB.
+The quantization performance of polar lattices is shown in Fig. \ref{fig:RDbound}, where the expected average distortion is obtained after 1000 simulation rounds.
+It clearly shows that the rate-distortion bound is approached as the dimension of polar lattices increases from $N=2^{10}$ to $N=2^{18}$.
+Particularly, when $N=2^{18}$, the gap to the rate-distortion bound is less than $0.2$ dB. \footnote{The gap to the rate-distortion bound is calculated by $10\log_{10}\left(\frac{\Delta_{real}}{\Delta}\right)$ for a same compression rate $R=\log\left(\frac{\sigma_s^2}{\Delta}\right)$, where $\Delta_{real}$ denotes the realized distortion at rate $R$.}

-In this work, the number of levels is chosen to be $6$ to guarantee a negligible variational distance $\mathbb{V}(f_{Y'},f_{Y})$ for all target distortions.
-For a target distortion $\Delta=0.5$, the two densities of $Y'$ and $Y$ are compared in Fig. \ref{fig:YY'a}, where negligible difference between $f_{Y}$ and $f_{Y'}$ is found since $\mathbb{V}(f_{Y'},f_{Y})\approx 1.1\times 10^{-7}$.
+For a target distortion $\Delta=0.5$, the two densities of $Y'$ and $Y$ are compared in Fig. \ref{fig:YY'a}, where negligible difference between $f_{Y}$ and $f_{Y'}$ is found since $\mathbb{V}(f_{Y'},f_{Y})\approx1.1\times10^{-7}$.
 Moreover, the quantization noise behaves similarly to a Gaussian noise as shown in Fig. \ref{fig:YY'b}, which will be useful to understand the idea of Gaussian Wyner-Ziv coding and Gelfand-Pinsker coding in the next section.

 A performance comparison between the TCQ and polar lattice for quantization is shown in Table \ref{tab:TCQvsPL}.
-The $\SNR=\frac{\sigma_s^2}{\Delta}$ is shown in dB.
+The $\SNR=\frac{\sigma_{s}^{2}}{\Delta}$ is shown in dB.
 For the TCQ, the dimension is $1000$ and the number of states is $256$.
+The performance of the TCQ is taken from \cite[Ch.
+3.5]{BK:JPEG2000}.
 For the quantization polar lattice, the dimension is $1024$.
-It can be observed that the performance of the polar lattice is superior to that of the TCQ with roughly same block length (especially for higher rate).
-The performance of the Lloyd-Max scaler quantizer is also shown.
+It can be observed that the performance \footnote{The source code of our numerical simulations can be found in the following link. https://github.com/liulingcs/PolarLatticeQuantization.git} of the polar lattice is superior to that of the TCQ with roughly same block length (especially for higher rate).
+The performance of the Lloyd-Max scalar quantizer is also shown.